 Subsequent to MacMillan and ABT accepting Michael Werner’s offer to supervise the mounting of Anastasia, it is arranged to fly him, together with Kay’s assistant, Daro Montag, to New York to complete Kay’s work.

 In New York, Werner, assisted by Montag, attends setting up the sets and the refitting of costumes for the staging of Anastasia.

 In recognition of Barry Kay’s contributions to the performing arts, Michael Werner, while in New York, is founding the Barry Kay Archive with the intention of preserving and encouraging awareness and appreciation of his work.

-First night of Anastasia, one-act version; ballet; assignment scenery, costumes, properties and special effects; period newsreel projections; realization Werner; choreography MacMillan; American Ballet Theatre; Metropolitan Opera House, Lincoln Center, New York. – The performance is dedicated to Barry Kay; John Taras, ABT’s associate director, steps before the curtain making the announcement1.
+First night of Anastasia, one-act version; ballet; assignment sets, costumes, properties and special effects; period newsreel projections; realization Werner; choreography MacMillan; American Ballet Theatre; Metropolitan Opera House, Lincoln Center, New York. – The performance is dedicated to Barry Kay; John Taras, ABT’s associate director, steps before the curtain making the announcement1.

 May 10 – June 14

 A selection of Barry Kay’s designs for the theatre is shown at “Art and the Theatre in Victoria, 1844-1984”, a touring exhibition of public regional galleries of Victoria, Australia.
 On display are works from the galleries’ holdings of theatre art – a contribution to Victoria’s 150th Anniversary Celebrations; organized by Mornington Peninsula Arts Centre and Horsham Art Gallery; venue Horsham Art Gallery, Horsham.
 The exhibition first opened at the Mornington Peninsula Arts Centre on November 30, 1984, and continues to tour other Victorian regional galleries throughout 1985.